 Printing FAX message received Monochrome printing only possible.
 Printing from a PC Monochrome printing only possible.
 Copying Monochrome printing only possible.
 The Black Start ( Mono Start ) key is enabled, but the Color Start key is disabled.
+Printing from memory cards1 No printing possible.
+Printing from PictBridge2 or USB flash memory drive3 No printing possible.
 Printing lists Monochrome printing only possible.
 Purge operation Purge operation possible for black ink only, not possible for all-color or any specific color.